igorvoltaic/edat/README.md

 ## Author

-Created entirely by [Igor Voltaic](https://github.com/igorvoltaic) in 2020-2021 for educational purposes
+Created from scratch by [Igor Voltaic](https://github.com/igorvoltaic) in 2020-2021 for educational purposes